grumpyoldgit/rembrandt/README.md

 ### Test the installation

-You can test the installation with the following command:
+You can test the installation without the serial interface using the following command:

 ```
-node index.js test
+node index.js test.serial
 ```

 Allow access in the firewall dialog that pops up when the node application starts.